 Balanitis is when the glans or the head of the penis becomes inflamed.
 This is primarily the result of infection.
-Balanitis is non-contagious and is generally caused by a fungal/yeast infection.
+Balanitis is non-contagious and is generally due to a fungal or yeast infection.
 However, it can arise as a result of bacterial or viral infection.
 The condition predominantly affects uncircumcised males.

 Types of balanitis

 Balanitis is mainly divided into three types:

 Balanitis (Zoon’s balanitis): This is the most common balanitis.
 Symptoms include a red and inflamed penis head.
 Generally, uncircumcised middle-aged men affect more by this condition.